Endpoint protection

 Endpoint protection has become crucial in today’s hyperconnected world where businesses heavily rely on technology.
 Any hardware or device that is link to a network is referred to as an endpoint, including laptops, desktop computers, mobile devices, servers, and even Internet of Things (IoT) devices.
 Endpoints are extremely vulnerable to cyber threats because they serve as networks’ entry points.
 Endpoint security enters the picture in this situation.

-Endpoint security, also referred to as endpoint protection, is a thorough strategy for defending endpoints against malicious attacks and unauthorised access.
+Endpoint security, also referred to as endpoint protection, is a thorough strategy for defending endpoints against malicious attacks and unauthorized access.
 It entails the use of a variety of tools, techniques, and best practices to identify, stop, and react to various endpoint threat types.

-The Need for Endpoint Protection:
+The Need for Endpoint Protection

 Traditional security measures are no longer adequate due to the rise of sophisticated cyber threats like ransomware, phishing scams, and zero-day exploits.
 Endpoint security has become a crucial line of defence against these dangers.